arawa/migrate-s3-nc/README.md

 If you have a problem with the migration, **you can just rollback this database table** and not the entire database.

 Now, you can configure your `.env` file.

+⚠️ **NOTE** : I think for this step you don't need to enter these commands on all the servers in your web cluster if you have one.

 ## Configure `.env` file